 Before proceeding with the notebook, make sure the following are in place:

-Make sure you have followed these instructions to authenticate and allow API access the CDS portal.
+Make sure you have followed these instructions to authenticate and allow access to the optimized Earth Data Hub zarr-archives.

 2. Required DHIS2 data element¶